snava10/personal-site/src/data/about.md

 - Dancing
 - Astronomy and literally "rocket science"

-# I would like to
+# I dream of

-- start a software company
+- Starting a software company
-- open a bar with live music every night
+- Opening a bar with live music every night